AtlanticBridge/brandywine-bridge/packages/eth-contracts/README.md

 The goal of the aggregator contract is to manage the efficacy of a decentralized external adapter system

-### Bridge 2 Elrond
+### Bridge Contracts

+The Bridge contracts on Ethereum and Elrond smart contracts work independently from each other and are solely linked through the Chainlink node operators.
+Having indepenent governance between blockchains allows for the smart contract structure to tailer towards the needs of each respective blockchain.
+It also helps keep an agnostic and abstract approach, allowing for each blockchain's governance contracts to store the available links to all the blockchain bridges available in the network.

+#### Ethereum to Elrond

 Bridge contracts are based in Ethereum due to the connection structure of the Chainlink node connection being dependent to EVM machines.
-To be agnostic, there is a need to aggregate full responses from [1] Chainlink nodes and [2]
+To be agnostic and maintain decentralization, there is a need to [1] aggregate responses from external adapters on the Chainlink nodes and [2] aggregate responses from Chainlink nodes in the smart contracts.

+#### Elrond to Ethereum

+Because the Chainlink nodes are directly linked to the Ethereum blockchain and not the Elrond blockchain (currently), it is necessary to utilize external initiators to trigger Chainlink node operations.

+For more information on the Elrond smart contracts and structure, please refer to the README in the erd-contracts package.

 ## Writing Upgradeable Contracts